ajcm/spring-examples/examples/spring6-javaconfig-properties/README.md

-###  spring-javaconfig-properties
+###  spring6-javaconfig-properties
-- Examples using properties injection types
+- Examples using Java configuration and different types of injection types